- We advise you to exercise normal safety precautions in Portugal.

 Civil unrest/political tensions

 General strikes and public protests do occur in Portugal, mainly in Lisbon and Porto.
-Most strikes are of a short duration.
 Transport services, including buses, trains, metro, ferries and flights, can be affected.
 You should contact your travel or tour operator for information on your transport service.
 Check local media for details and latest updates.
 You should avoid all demonstrations and protests as they have the potential to turn violent.